Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 The process by which nodes agree which :ref:`transaction<glossary-transaction>` have occurred and in what order.
 This consists of :ref:`baking<glossary-baker>` and :ref:`finalization<glossary-finalization>`.

+.. _glossary-CCD

+CCD
+===

+CCD is the currency of the Concordium blockchain.
+CCD can be used for multiple
+purposes:

+-  as a form of payment between users via transactions,
+-  as a payment for executing smart contracts,
+-  as a store of value,
+-  as a reward for honest behaviour (e.g. :ref:`baking<glossary-baker>` or :ref:`finalizing<glossary-finalization>`
+   blocks on top of the longest chain), to incentivize blockchain users.

+The smallest subdivision of CCD is the µCCD (micro CCD), with 1 CCD = 1,000,000 µCCD.
+This means that CCD amounts are given with up to six decimal places of precision.

 .. _glossary-credential:

 Credential